After unboxing your shiny new espresso machine, the next challenge is making the most delicious shot of espresso.

 Generally, you’ll find medium to dark roast coffee beans are used for espresso.
 This is because the flavor compounds are more soluble in the darker roasts.
 So they are better suited to faster extraction methods like espresso.

-You can use light to medium roasted beans for espresso.
-But they require a much higher pressure to extract the delicate flavors.
+Whilst you can use light to medium roasted beans, they require much higher pressure to extract the delicate flavors.
 This means that only the most expensive espresso machines can get the best out of them.

 Read Next: Ultimate Guide to Coffee Bean Roasts